Get the facts here

-The federal Clean Water Act requires that all states establish water quality standards and secure U.S. Environmental Protection Agency (EPA) approval.
-Water quality standards are established in state rules as goals for: the protection of aquatic ecosystems; safe recreation, including fishing; and provision of water supplies.
-The standards contain water quality criteria (specific numeric values) that, when attained, achieve these goals.
+All states are required by the federal Clean Water Act to establish water quality standards and, in doing so, to secure U.S. Environmental Protection Agency (EPA) approval.
+Water quality standards are established in state rules as the goals for the protection of aquatic ecosystems, safe recreation and fishing, and provision of water supplies.
+The standards contain water quality criteria (specific numeric values) that, when achieved, protect these goals.

 For more information about Florida’s numeric nutrient criteria, visit DEP’s website.